Introduction

 Why California net pay feels tighter than expected

-California readers often know about state income tax in theory but still underestimate its practical effect once it combines with federal income tax, Social Security, Medicare, and SDI.
+California readers often know about state income tax in theory but still underestimate its real effect once it combines with federal income tax, Social Security, Medicare, and SDI.
 For middle and upper-middle earners, the issue is not just one high rate.
 It is the cumulative effect of several deductions plus high living costs in the cities where many of those jobs are located.

 That is the core fiscal policy impact for salary pages in this state.
 Small tax improvements can be swallowed by other payroll costs, while housing and commuting pressure make the monthly result far more important than the annual package headline.